bcgov/aps-infra-platform/documentation/how-to/custom-domain.md

 !!! warning "Gateway configuration formats"
     There are [two formats for Gateway configuration](/concepts/gateway-config.md#gateway-configuration-formats).
-    To include SSL certificates in your Gateway Service configuration, you must use the **legacy format**, as shown above.
+    To include SSL certificates in your Gateway Service configuration, you must use the **Kong format**, as shown above.

     To publish other resource types (Product, Dataset, etc.), you can maintain a separate YAML file using the resource-based format and publish it using the `gwa apply` command.